If you have a question that we have not answered for you, please contact us for more information.

 eLearning is the most efficient means of delivering education and training to a widely dispersed workforce throughout the GAC World.

-• eLearning allows participants to learn alongside their normal daily work, ensuring learning is practical and implemented directly from week to week.
+• eLearning allows participants to learn alongside their regular daily work, ensuring learning is practical and implemented directly from week to week.

 • The technology required is already in place at all sites.

-• Participants not only learn the course content, but they become more familiar with modern communication tools, an essential requirement for today’s workforce.
+• Participants learn the course content and become more familiar with modern communication tools, an essential requirement for today’s workforce.

 • eLearning fosters the establishment of global communities of professional practice in the GAC World.